AlvaroAravena/ECMapProb/README.md

 # ECMapProb
-Probability map of PDC by using energy cones and the SRTM 30 m elevation model.
+Probability maps of pyroclastic density currents (PDCs) by using the energy cone model and SRTM 30 m elevation data.

 Usage:
  python ECMapProb.py